aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 This tool will __create and maintain a PR on our fork__ whenever there are new changes in the base repository.

-Then we can decide how and when to include those changes in our fork and by doing that, we'd be upgrading to the latest version or `react-scripts`.
+Then we can decide how and when to include those changes in our fork, and by doing that we'd be upgrading to the latest version of the base `react-scripts`.

 ## My React App

-Now that we have our own custom `react-scripts`, how do we use them in our project?
+Now that we have our own custom `my-react-scripts-fork`, how do we use it in our project?

-If it's an already created project, we just need to `npm uninstall react-scripts` and then `npm install my-react-scripts-fork`.
+If it's a project we already created, we just need to `npm uninstall --save-dev react-scripts` and then `npm install --save-dev my-react-scripts-fork`.

 For new projects, we need to `create-react-app my-react-app --scripts-version my-react-scripts-fork`.

-You can take a look at `my-react-app` which already uses `aaccurso-react-scripts`.
+You can take a look at `my-react-app` which is using `aaccurso-react-scripts`.

 {% include github-repo-card.html name="my-react-app" %}